jdavis/jdavis.github.com/_posts/2013-07-01-program-to-an-interface-fool.md

     wood_type: @str,
 }

-trait Burnable {
+trait Burns {
     fn burn(&self);
 }

 {% endhighlight %}

-Now in addition to the two structs, we also have an interface called `Burnable`.
+Now in addition to the two structs, we also have an interface called `Burns`.
 This defines just a single method called `burn()`.
 Let's implement the interface for each struct now:

 {% highlight rust %}

-impl Burnable for Log {
+impl Burns for Log {
     fn burn(&self) {
         println(fmt!("The %s log is burning!", self.wood_type));
     }
 }

-impl Burnable for Book {
+impl Burns for Book {
     fn burn(&self) {
         println(fmt!("The book \"%s\" by %s is burning!", self.title, self.author));
     }